 What Happens When a Country Defaults: Consequences

 Initially, the consequences of a default are negative.
-In the country manages the default efficiently, the consequences can become positive.
+However, when the country manages the default efficiently, the consequences can be positive.

 The immediate consequences of a default are negative.
 Foreign investors are at risk of losing their capital.
-The country’s credit rating immediately becomes poor and any bonds have the junk bond status.
+The country’s credit rating immediately becomes poor, and any bonds have junk bond status.

 Thankfully, some countries eventually forget and forgive.
 However, the longer it takes to repay a missing debt payment, the longer the market exclusion will last.

 This can cause even lower output and further economic stagnation.
-However, there is a good chance the economy will recover if the government and its financial institutions handle the crisis with care.
+However, there is a good chance the economy will recover if the government and financial institutions handle the crisis carefully.

 What happens when a country defaults?
-When a country defaults, it gives borrowers a break from having to pay the unsustainable debt.
-This gives the country enough time to restructure its debt and figure out an agreement with its creditors.
+When a country defaults, it gives borrowers a break from paying the unsustainable debt.
+This gives the country enough time to restructure its debt and negotiate with its creditors.

 The easiest way to reboot an economy is to devalue its currency.
 The aim is to increase its exports since the products are effectively cheaper.
 The trade surplus will lead to more jobs created and a period of rapid growth.
-However, there may be austere measures in place such as spending cuts and/or tax increases.
+However, there may be austere measures like spending cuts or tax increases.

 Iceland is an excellent example of an economy that recovered without a bailout and came out stronger than before.
-Now, we will take a deeper look at different countries and the aftermath of their economy after a default.
+Now, we will look deeper at different countries and the aftermath of their economy after a default.